 You have probably heard of collagen before in relation to healthy skin, but there’s a lot more to it than that.
-Collagen plays a big role in our connective tissue strength but also in our digestion.
+Vitamin C and Collagen plays a big role in our connective tissue strength but also in our digestion.

 Your skin has 3 different layers: the epidermis, the dermis and the fat layer.
 Collagen is mostly present in the 2nd layer, the dermis, which is what gives it the elasticity and integrity.

 Cultured studies of human connective tissue that have been exposed to vitamin C have been shown to have an 8-fold increase in the overall strength and quality of synthesis of collagen.
 That means that simply by consuming vitamin C, or being exposed to the right amount, your collagen production can increase without the synthesis of other proteins.